CASTLEMAN

 Undergraduate Research

-The Department of Civil and Environmental Engineering is pleased to announce the Undergraduate Research and Innovation Program.
+The School of Civil and Environmental Engineering is pleased to announce the Undergraduate Research and Innovation Program.
 Through this program, undergraduate students will gain valuable work experience while exploring their areas of interest in research.
 More information is available here.